 STAGE Activity Reflection pieces.
 Essential for linking the course content to the volunteering and meditation experience.
-Keep a journal with reflections and possible questions that arise from the readings, our discussions and your experiences with volunteering and the Loving Kindness meditation.
+Keep a journal with reflections and possible questions that arise from the readings, our discussions and your experiences with volunteering and the contemplative practices.
 See how the reflections, experiences and practices open new perspectives, and help you cultivate positive neuroplasticity in your life.
 The journal is mainly for yourself.
 You can share some of those reflections in class, if you so choose.
 O Who are our community partners?
 Choose ONE to volunteer with.
-Refugee Transitions at Oakland International High School and at their office in Oakland.
-English in Action in Berkeley I-Host Program at International House UCB Equal Opportunity Program Barili's website ameliabarili.com
+O Amelia Barili's website Refugee Transitions at Oakland International High School and at their office in Oakland.
+English in Action in Berkeley I-Host Program at International House UCB Equal Opportunity Program ameliabarili.com